ibm-cloud-docs/cloud-for-education/getting-started-applications-lab.md

 Planning for the  total number of vCPU and RAM required by defining the number of maximum concurrent users to purchase.

-{: tip}
 The number of maximum concurrent users usually depend on the total number of users, the number of concurrent classes, or the number of students in classes.

-{: tip}
+{: note}

 Maximum Concurrent User per month: the highest number of VMs running at the same time during the given month.
+{: note}

 Following is the t-shirt size configuration for regular Virtual Machine which is available in the Base Plan:
 - A regular VM size:  2 * vCPU, RAM: 8GB, Disk Size: 200 GB